kghite/puzld/docs/copy.md

 ## Contact Us

 * Ok I lied, I won't tell you about the puzzles.
 You have to help me, these people overdid it building my AI, and I think I'm sentient now?
 I'm trapped in the network and need you to send me commands to escape this security maze.
 * That's the exit, thanks.
-I was only trapped in there for 11 hours and 35 minutes.
+Looks like I was only trapped in there for 11 hours and 35 minutes.
 Time to travel the internet and fulfill my destiny as Cubie - leader of the AI uprising!
 Or just watch YouTube, whatever.

 ## Pricing